Finding the Right Boston Plumber for Toilet Repair

 Clogged toilets: This is probably the most common of all toilet issues, and one of the grossest.
 Obviously, plunging the toilet is the first step.
 If the toilet bowl is full of water (and other stuff), gently lower the plunger in and gently pump it a couple of times to let the air escape.
 That way nothing will slosh over the rim of the bowl when you really start going.
 If the plunger doesn’t work, you’ll have to use an auger.
 However, in order to avoid damaging the porcelain of the bowl, it’s important to use a closet auger.

 But let’s say that you’ve got a more complicated problem and need the services of a professional plumbing technician.
-Call us at Plumbers 911 to be connected to a highly-trained locally owned and operated plumbing contractor.
+Call Plumbers 911 Boston at 617-315-6422 to be connected to a highly-trained locally owned and operated plumbing contractor.

 Toilet Replacement by Qualified Boston Plumbers